Kong/docs.konghq.com/app/_hub/kong-inc/http-log/overview/_index.md

 nav_title: Overview
 ---

-HTTP Log plugin lets you send request and response logs to an HTTP server.
+The HTTP Log plugin lets you send request and response logs to an HTTP server.

+It also supports stream data (TCP, TLS, and UDP).

+## Features

 {% if_plugin_version gte:3.3.x %}
-## Queueing
+### Queueing

 The HTTP Log plugin uses internal queues to decouple the production of log entries from their transmission to the upstream log server.
 In